mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 <a name="electrolypes"></a>
 ### Electrolytes before you start

-A side-effect of nutritional keytosis is your body flushing out more water than usual, along with electrolytes; sodium, potassium, and magnesium.
+A side-effect of nutritional ketosis is your body flushing out more water than usual, along with electrolytes; sodium, potassium, and magnesium.
 Behavioral side-effects include:

-* **keto flu** -- During the transition from using carbs as fuel to using your body fat you may experience a intense period of flu-like symptoms: aches, low energy.
+* **keto flu** -- During the transition from using carbs as fuel to using your body fat you may experience an intense period of flu-like symptoms: aches, low energy.

 * **keto rage** -- You may also be ill-tempered, have a short fuse, or experience the hangry without the hungry.

-Replenish these very important electrolytes most easily wih:
+Replenish these very important electrolytes most easily with:

 * **light salt** -- Most groceries contain salt substitutes that are either half or completely potassium chloride (with perhaps a trace of magnesium carbonate).
 Check the label to ensure no sugar, no carbs.

-* **magnesium supplement** -- Any store with supplements may have magnesium citrate, the cheapest, most bioavailable kind.
+* **magnesium supplement** -- Any store with supplements may have magnesium.
+Check ingredients for sugars (sugar, dextrose, etc).
+According to the pharmacist with whom I spoke, magnesium oxide is the most bioavailable, although many use magnesium citrate.

 Check labels and online for amounts to use, side-effects, and recipes for _ketoade_ (a drinkable way to replenish).